WellSpan York Hospital General Surgery Residency Program

 We have 17 operating rooms and perform over 15,000 surgeries annually.
 An additional 11,000 outpatient surgeries are performed at our Apple Hill Outpatient Surgery Center.
 Surgeries are also performed in the advanced procedural and endoscopy suites.
 Residents have access to 4 da Vinci Xi surgical systems to further their advanced surgical skills.

 Operative experience is a strong component of the residency and begins in the junior years of training.
-We offer a large number and variety of cases across the spectrum of general surgery, including extensive experiences in surgical subspecialties.
+We offer a large number and variety of cases across the spectrum of general surgery, including extensive exposure in surgical subspecialties.

 Due to the philanthropic interests from our faculty, our residents travel with surgical teams to provide surgical care to a variety of international locations.
+The residents have been involved in private mission trips as well as sponsorship with the York County Medical Foundation to participate in Ghana and Mauritania.

 Acute care facilities include a 60-bed intensive care unit.
 This includes a 20-bed Trauma/Surgical ICU.
 Another 40 ICU beds are shared between surgical and medical patients.
 Post-operative cardiac patients are cared for in a separate Open Heart/Medical ICU.